 At St. Mary’s Independent School we understand that children thrive best in a happy, loving environment.
 The supportive framework of our pastoral care includes highly experienced staff and small teaching groups.
 Our teachers get to know and understand the needs of each child, providing both stability and a sense of continuity.
 Intensive tuition helps each child to maximise their potential and derive the most benefit from their precious years at school.

-In pre-prep, we understand that children thrive best in a happy, safe and supportive learning environment.
-Our highly experienced pastoral care practitioners get to know both parents and children, providing stability and a sense of continuity.
+In Pre-Prep our highly experienced pastoral care practitioners get to know both parents and children, providing stability and a sense of continuity.
 Good manners and respect for others are reinforced daily through good practice and role modelling.

-Intensive tuition helps each child to maximise their potential and derive the most benefit from their precious years at school.
-Taster sessions for years 5 and 6 prepare them for different working environments at the senior school within the structure and support of a whole network.
+In our Prep department intensive tuition helps each child to maximise their potential and derive the most benefit from their precious years at school.
+Taster sessions for years 5 and 6 prepare them for the different working environments in the Senior Department.

 The health and happiness of your child is primarily the responsibility of the class teacher; good manners and a respect for others are expected from all members of the community.
-The quality of the relationships between staff and pupils is always cited by OFSTED as a strength of the school and school councils at both the prep and senior departments make a significant contribution to the daily life of the school.
+The quality of the relationships between staff and pupils is always cited by OFSTED as a strength of the school and school councils in both the Prep and Senior departments make a significant contribution to the daily life of the school.

-The students are encouraged to help each other and assist with the running of the school.
-Many senior students become prefects and are given a wide range of responsibilities.
+Students are encouraged to help each other and assist with the running of the school.
+Many senior students become prefects and are given a wide range of responsibility.
 Because it is sometimes easier to talk through a problem with a friend, our ‘Buddy’ system invites Year 11 students to make friends with younger students.
 An anti-bullying policy is in place and actively operated.

 Key Stage 3 Manager: Mrs K Thom (firstname.lastname@example.org)